nlitsme/zipdump/README.md

    multiple files in one command.
  * support stdin
  * as library: add better interface, which allows enumeration of contents, lookup of files, extraction of files.
+ * add option to print only the filenames
+ * add option to filter what to extract.

 HISTORY